Shelby Mahurin

 Shelby Mahurin is an American young adult fiction author, best known for writing the Serpent & Dove trilogy.

 Early life

 Mahurin grew up on a small farm in rural Indiana.
 She attended Turkey Run High School in Marshall, Indiana.
-She currently lives near her childhood home with her husband, children and pets.
+She lives near her childhood home with her husband, children and pets.

 Career

 Mahurin's debut novel Serpent & Dove debuted at #2 on The New York Times bestseller list.
 It was the Barnes & Noble YA Book Club selection for September 2019.